COMMERCIAL CRIME

 The core coverage.
 Reimburses business losses from theft, embezzlement, or fraudulent activity by employees.
 Covers cash, property, and other business assets.
 Limits typically $25K to $1M+ depending on business size and exposure.

 Fraudulent funds transfer from spoofed emails (CEO impersonation, vendor invoice fraud), computer-system fraud, social engineering schemes.
 Critical given increased frequency of business email compromise (BEC) attacks.
+This overlaps with cyber liability insurance, so it helps to confirm which policy responds first.

 Losses from forged checks, signatures, or altered financial documents.
 Covers both inside (employee) and outside (third-party) forgery.

 Theft of money or securities from your business premises (inside policy) and while in transit (outside policy).
 Includes safe burglary, robbery, and theft from messenger.
+The policy limit for the in-transit portion is often lower than the on-premises limit, so it is worth checking both.

 Theft or fraud by company executives, directors, or owners is typically excluded.
 Management liability (D&O) handles those exposures.